MDRazaUsmani/cv/index.md

 *Munich, Germany | Apr 2023 - Sep 2023*
 - For the TUM interdisciplinary project.
 - Using Unity and Oculus VR.
-- Solo development of VR app aimed to preserve the Intangible Cultural Heritage of the Spanish Carbajalino Embroidery.
+- Solo development of a VR app aimed to preserve the Intangible Cultural Heritage of the Spanish Carbajalino Embroidery.
 - Creating 2D and 3D assets and level design.

 ## Design Experience